PankajDagade1998/PankajDagade1998/README.md

 Designing and building scalable, secure applications using Java, Spring Boot, Microservices, and REST APIs

 🔹 **Frontend Development**
-Developing responsive and user-friendly interfaces with Angular, HTML, CSS, and Bootstrap
+Developing responsive and user-friendly interfaces with ReactJS, HTML, CSS

 🔹 **Database Technologies**
 Working with MySQL, PostgreSQL, and ORM frameworks like Hibernate / JPA